iafisher/iprecommit/README.md

     precommit.check(checks.JavaScriptStyle())
 ```

-The file must define a function called `init` that accepts a `Precommit` object as a parameter.
+The file must define a function called `init` that accepts a `Checklist` object as a parameter.
 You are not intended to run `precommit.py` directly.
 You should always invoke it using the `precommit` command.

 The default `precommit.py` file has checks for a number of languages.
 If a language isn't used in your project, the check for that language will never be run, so there's no overhead to keeping the check in the file.

-`Precommit.check` registers a pre-commit check.
+`Checklist.check` registers a pre-commit check.
 Checks are run in the order they are registered.
 The built-in checks know what kind of files they should be invoked on, so `checks.PythonFormat` will only run on Python files, and likewise for `checks.PythonStyle`.
-If you want to limit a check to a certain set of files, `Precommit.check` accepts a `pattern` parameter which should be a regular expression string that matches the files that the check should run on:
+If you want to limit a check to a certain set of files, `Checklist.check` accepts a `pattern` parameter which should be a regular expression string that matches the files that the check should run on:

 ```python
 # Only disallow whitespace in file path in the src/ directory.